 Finding the right course for you depends on what skills you are looking to refresh or update.
 While there are more generic courses out there, you can also expect to find courses more tailored to specific incidences associated with being an entrepreneur, including managing technological disruptions to business and others.

 Naturally, this is an incredibly helpful skill to have in this day and age; businesses big and small rely on technology to a certain degree.
 Knowing how to navigate technological issues should they arise is paramount to keeping your business ticking over.

 To learn more about this type of course and how you go about signing up, check out the online disruptive technologies course overview.

 Collaborate With Others

-Much like there are a plethora of entrepreneurial skills, there are numerous ways to practise and develop these skills.
-Finding the right means of practising for you, which suits the lifestyle you lead, is important and may take some time to get right.
+Much like there are a plethora of entrepreneurial skills, there are numerous ways to practice and develop these skills.
+Finding the right means of practicing for you, which suits the lifestyle you lead, is important and may take some time to get right.

 While it is important to keep your entrepreneurial skills intact, you must also put yourself and your well-being first.
 Avoid the risk of burnout by paying attention to your overall health and setting an example for your fellow employees to follow.
 Being able to lead by example is a skill needed by any entrepreneur; make sure to remember this moving forward!